 Hotel Norbuling – Surpassing Our Expectation

 We had stepped into the reception area at 9:00 PM, after a long ten hours road trip (Siliguri – Phuentsholing – Thimphu).
-Well, the first five minutes and the hotel surpassed our expectation with absolute ease.
-The warm welcome reception, personalized attention, a certain homely vibe and a seamless check-in process.
+Well, the first five minutes and the hotel surpassed our expectations with absolute ease.
+The warm welcome reception, personalized attention, a certain homely vibe, and a seamless check-in process.
 The reception area and adjoining lobby were one of the coziest I had ever experienced.
 A live band performing soft country music, those quaint scented candles all around, the overall décor portraying a rich Bhutanese art, culture and mystical beliefs.
 The lobby also had two laptops for the guests to use.
 I particularly liked the idea.

 A Free Upgrade to Business Class Deluxe Rooms

-The hotel owner needs a special mention here.
+Dolma Choso the Managing Director at Norbuling needs a special mention here.
 Elegant, classy and generous.
 She offered us a free upgrade to one of the business class deluxe rooms (with the most mesmerizing view) at the hotel.
 “Since this is your first visit to my country, allow me to help you with a free upgrade.
 Hope you have the most memorable stay.”
 Her particular emphasis on “my country” is worth a note.
 Even the most ordinary Bhutanese people love their country and nourish a strong sense of belongingness.
 The room was particularly large with floor-to-ceiling windows, a king-sized bed, a sitting area, closet, electronic safe, etc.

 Indian Credit/ Debit Cards wouldn’t work in Bhutan?

 Food is generally expensive in Bhutan, especially if you look for Indian variants (Rice, Roti, etc.).
 A simple breakfast comprising of bread and scrambled eggs for two can cost up to INR 800 – INR 1000 at any Hotel/ Restaurant.
-The Bhutanese brand of liquor (Whiskey, Rum, and Vodka) are dirt cheap, while imported brands are abnormally expensive.
+The Bhutanese brand of liquor (Whiskey, Rum, and Vodka) is dirt cheap, while imported brands are abnormally expensive.
 You are free to booze in open public places as long as you are not going hysteric and creating an utter nuisance.

 I was worried that my Indian Credit/ Debit Cards wouldn’t work in Bhutan.
 Why?
 Flip your card and watch carefully.
 Almost all of them have an explicit mention – “Not valid for payment in Foreign Exchange in Nepal and Bhutan.”
 Food is expensive in Bhutan.
 And we had literally squandering our stock-cash on eating anything and everything.
 So it was very important that our Credit/ Debit Cards worked at the POS.